 Check out these tips for growing a vegetable garden—anywhere!

 If your balcony only has room for a small table, then make it the focal point and create a succulent bowl bursting with colour.
 The stylish display is low maintenance, can incorporate various plants in a small space and needs very little watering.

-To create a succulent bowl, you’ll need to fill a bowl with potting mix formulated for succulents.
-Next, pick the centerpiece, which is usually a larger, very colourful plant.
+To create a succulent bowl, fill a bowl with potting mix formulated for succulents.
+Next, pick the centrepiece, which is usually a larger, very colourful plant.
 After setting it in place, plant the edges of the bowl by using a mix of succulents that complement each other for texture and colour.
 You can plant each very close to one another without it looking crowded, but rather bountiful.
 Any gaps can be sprinkled with gravel or aquarium stone.

 Check out these hardy indoor plants that are virtually indestructible.

-So long as your apartment balcony garden gets 6 to 8 hours of direct sunlight each day, you can grow many vegetables, too.
+So long as your apartment balcony garden gets six to eight hours of direct sunlight each day, you can grow many vegetables, too.
 Meanwhile, many greens and some herbs need much less sun to survive and thrive.
 You’ll save money and save yourself a trip to the grocery store when you need a sprinkle of rosemary on your roasted lamb.

-When you’re planning for hanging baskets, consider how you’re going to water them.
+When you’re planning for hanging baskets in your urban garden, consider how you’re going to water them.
 Can you safely stand on a step stool and water with a watering can?
 Will you get tired of taking the basket down to water it frequently?